PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_gradient.md

  - [Colorspace](https://python-colorspace.readthedocs.io/en/latest/installation.html) (simply [install with pip](https://pypi.org/project/colorspace/) works too)
 -->

+## Visualizing the results

+We will use the jupyter notebook <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/plotter_up.ipynb" download="plotter_up.ipynb">plotter_up.ipynb</a> to visualize results.
 First specify the directories, model name, species of interest, and rates.
 Put the `RuleBender-workspace/PROJECT_NAME/results/MODEL_NAME/` folder inside the same directory as the Jupyter notebook or change the `model_path`.

 ~~~ python
 	model_path = "addition"  #The folder containing the model